-^{}Copyright © 2021 by Elliott Moreton.
+\Copyright © 2021 by Elliott Moreton.
 Permission to re-publish this document or any part of it in any form is expressly denied without written permission of the copyright holder.
 In particular, the copyright holder does not grant permission for this document to be posted on any website by anyone other than himself.
 This means YOU, Coursehero.com and Your ilk.

-- 30% Exams.
+- 10% Attendance and participation.
+Students are supposed to come to class, do the assigned readings on time, and participate in class activities and discussion.
+Missing classes will make it hard to keep up.
+It will also lower your participation grade (unless due to illness or other unavoidable events, which it is your responsibility to document). - 40% Homework and quizzes.
+In addition to two quizzes, there will be numerous problem sets throughout the semester.
+As is often the case in linguistics courses, the homework may be meant as preparation for the class, not the other way around.
+Students may have to figure out how to do things which they have not yet been shown how to do. - 30% Exams.
 There will be one midterm and one final, both in-class, all cumulative from the beginning of the course. - 20% Squib.
 A squib is essentially an extended, self-designed homework problem: You design it, you solve it, you present your solution to the class.
 You'll start looking for a topic later in the semester; I'll give you more information at that time.